 Ypsilanti Heritage Foundation

-The Ypsilanti Heritage Foundation is a private nonprofit organization encouraging preservation and renovation of the wealth of historic architecture in Ypsilanti, Michigan, USA
+The Ypsilanti Heritage Foundation, founded in 1974, is a private nonprofit organization encouraging preservation and renovation of the wealth of historic architecture in Ypsilanti, Michigan, USA.

 Historic Preservation in Ypsilanti: Then and Now